Financial Planning -> Pensions -> Registered Pension Plans (RPPs) -> Pooled Registered Pension Plans (PRPPs)

 Pooled Registered Pension Plans (PRPPs)

-The objective of PRPPs is to provide low-cost defined contribution pension plans that would be available to both employees and the self-employed.
+The objective of PRPPs is to provide low-cost defined contribution pension plans that are available to both employees and the self-employed.

-PRPPs will be administered by regulated financial institutions, which is expected to decrease the cost and complexity for small employers in setting up a pension plan for their employees.
+PRPPs are administered by regulated financial institutions, which hopefully decreases the cost and complexity for small employers in setting up a pension plan for their employees.

-Those with a valid Canadian social insurance number (SIN) can participate in a PRPP effective January 1, 2013, as long as one of the following criteria is met:
+Those with a valid Canadian social insurance number (SIN) can participate in a PRPP as long as one of the following criteria is met:

 Copyright © 2002 Boat Harbour Investments Ltd. All Rights Reserved.
 See Reproduction of information from TaxTips.ca